trinker/textclean/README.md

 checking for substrings that are not optimal for analysis and replacing or removing them (normalizing) with more analysis friendly substrings (see Sproat, Black, Chen, Kumar, Ostendorf, & Richards, 2001,
-<doi:10.1006/csla.2001.0169>) or extracting them into new variables.
-For
+<a href="doi:10.1006/csla.2001.0169" class="uri">doi:10.1006/csla.2001.0169</a>)
-example, emoticons are often used in text but not always easily handled by analysis algorithms.
+or extracting them into new variables.
+For example, emoticons are often used in text but not always easily handled by analysis algorithms.
 The `replace_emoticon()` function replaces emoticons with word equivalents.

 Other R packages provide some of the same functionality (e.g., **english**, **gsubfn**, **mgsub**, **stringi**, **stringr**,